keebio/keebio-docs/docs/elite-pi-guide.md

 ### Reset/Boot

-At the moment with V1 of the Elite-Pi, there are two buttons on it for `Reset` and `Boot`, unlike the Elite-C, where there is only one button needed for `Reset`.
-The left button is for `Boot`, and the right button is for `Reset`.
+At the moment with V1 of the Elite-Pi, there are two buttons on it for `Run/Reset` and `Boot`, unlike the Elite-C, where there is only one button needed for `Reset`.
+The left button is for `Boot`, and the right button is for `Run`.
 You will mainly be interested in getting the Elite-Pi into bootloader mode, so please see the [directions below](#flashing) for doing this.

-In the future, we plan on reducing the Elite-Pi to have just one button to perform `Reset` and `Boot`.
+In the future, we plan on reducing the Elite-Pi to have just one button to perform `Run` and `Boot`.

 ### Flashing